 Effective control of L. monocytogenes is challenging.
 It requires intensive management and extensive resources.

 This is usually in the form of effective HACCP and Food Safety Management Systems that ensure that food production facilities ascribe to the highest food safety standards.

 Even though the risk of contracting listeriosis is relatively low, the consequences are devastating for both the consumer and the processor when it does occur.

-The presence of L. monocytogenes in raw ingredients emphasizes the importance of adequate cooking (thermal processing) to destroy the organism.
+The presence of L. monocytogenes in raw ingredients emphasises the importance of adequate cooking (thermal processing) to destroy the organism.

 Well Trained Staff Can Help Prevention

-Employee training also plays an important role in controlling contamination problems.
+Employee training also plays a vital role in controlling contamination problems.
 Employees must understand the organism, observe basic sanitation principles, and gain the same sense of personal responsibility exhibited by management and regulatory officials.

-ASC Consultants has a wide range of training modules available to assist employees in understanding Listeriosis and its preventative measures.
+ASC Consultants has a wide range of training modules available to help employees understand Listeriosis and its preventative measures.

 You are welcome to Contact Us for more information.

 Listeria monocytogenes bacteria are common in the environment, and we will never be able to avoid it, but we can prevent Listeriosis.
 Good personal hygiene practices and taking the necessary food safety measurements in the workplace will make a difference.